 Founded in 2008 by Brooklynite Frantz Metellus, Rustic Tavern is a neighborhood spot located on a deserted strip on Dekalb Avenue in the Bed-Stuy/Clinton Hill section of Brooklyn.
 The shabby chic decor with mismatch furnishings, exposed brick walls, dim lighting, and fireplace gives the space a nice chill – rustic – good Vybz feeling.
 It’s intimate enough for a quiet date night; awesome for great conv and lots of laughter, girls night out, and the perfect spot to grab a cold brew and watch a game.

-I’ve been a patron of Rustic Tavern for about three years and my experience has ranged from fair to very good but not entirely disappointing.
-There have been the occasional long waits between courses, moments of slow service and a smugged glass or two.
-The staff is very friendly, attentive and knowledgeable about the menu.
+I’ve been a patron of Rustik Tavern for about three years and my experience has ranged from fair to very good but not entirely disappointing.
+There have been the occasional long waits between courses, moments of slow service, and a smugged glass or two.
+The staff is very friendly, attentive, and knowledgeable about the menu.

 Although the owner has a Caribbean background the menu is very inclusive and not tied to any particular cuisine – there is something for everyone.
 The menu features entrées named after local Streets in Brooklyn; you can munch on Willoughby Wings, which are absolutely flavorful ($6), or a bowl of Clinton Hill Chili to warm you up ($7), why not have the Clermont Calamari, which I love ($12), or how about a Classon’s Classic salad ($8) among others.